Taylor Swift’s Eras: Her Artistic Evolution

 For example, her Red era is signified by a deep crimson, her Speak Now era is purple, and her reputation era is black.

-The Eras Tour uses these colors to signify each era, and they’re all on display on that iconic Eras Tour poster.
+The Eras Tour used these colors to signify each era, and they’re all on display on that iconic Eras Tour poster.

 Each era also has a theme of central emotions that run throughout the album, and tie into the color schemes.